The Department for Education recently reinforced the need...

 - Tolerance of those of different faiths and beliefs

-Here at Pamphill First School these values are explored in assemblies, in lessons, are recognised in our ‘Rights Respecting School’ status and are reinforced regularly through different ways:
+Here at Pamphill First School these values are explored in assemblies, in lessons, and during our pupil voice afternoons and are reinforced regularly in different ways:

 Democracy is high profile within the school.
 Pupils have the opportunity to have their voices heard through our Pupil Council and pupil questionnaires.
 The election of class representatives is based solely on pupil votes.
 Children’s voice is always heard as part of monitoring work in school.